diergo/decs/README.md

 The format is a simple line based text format for table data.
 Many databases or spreadsheet software like MS-Excel can use this data as an interchange format.
 Each line is a row of the table, the column values are separated by a comma (or an other character).
-If the separator character is part of a column value, the value has to be quoted double.
+If the separator or quote character is part of a column value, the value has to be quoted.

 The library offers read and write support using
 [Java 8 Streams](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html)